AY2526S1-CS2103T-T14-1/tp/docs/UserGuide.md

 * `TIME` must be in **hh:mm** format.

 Examples:
-* `addlesson 1 n/Math d/Monday t/12:00 l/RoomA` adds a lesson with name `Math` on `Monday` `1200` at `RoomA` to the 1st person in the address book.
+* `addlesson 1 n/Math d/Monday t/12:00 l/RoomA` adds a lesson with name `Math` on `Monday` `1200` at `RoomA` to the 1st person in the application.

 ### Marking attendance : `mark`

-Marks attendance for the specified person from the address book.
+Marks attendance for the specified person from the application.

 Format: `mark INDEX s/STATUS`